MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 FiveTran pagination allows your lambda function to specify if there is more data to be collected, this is achieved using the hasMore boolean return.

-When hasMore = True ,state is updated as normal, however FiveTran immediately calls the lambda with the updated state.
-This will keep occurring until hasMore = False, which then resets FiveTran to its default state.
+When `hasMore = True` ,state is updated as normal, however FiveTran immediately calls the lambda with the updated state.
+This will keep occurring until `hasMore = False`, which then resets FiveTran to its default state.

 [https://fivetran.com/docs/functions/faq/use-hasmore-flag](https://fivetran.com/docs/functions/faq/use-hasmore-flag)